aFarkas/html5shiv/readme.md

 This will clone the latest version of the HTML5 shiv into the `components` directory at the root of your project and also create or update the file `bower.json` which specifies your projects dependencies.

-Include the HTML5 shiv at the top of your `<head>` in a conditional comment before any stylesheets.
+Include the HTML5 shiv at the top of your `<head>` in a conditional comment after any stylesheets.

 ```html
 <!--[if lt IE 9]>